Residential and Residence Hall Security

 Being able to see all doors and windows from a roadway, neighbor, etc., is paramount to a secure home.
 Keep shrubbery down to two feet, and trees trimmed up to six feet.
 This way the lighting will decrease hiding spots.

 In the event of a theft, you are much more likely to have your item returned if there is an identifiable mark separating yours from everyone else's.
 "Black laptop" isn't all that descriptive.
-Check out engravers for free at the Virginia Tech Police Department Security Desk, Monday - Friday, 8 a.m - 5 p.m.
+Check out an engraver for free at the Virginia Tech Police Department Security Desk, Monday - Friday, 8 a.m - 5 p.m.

 Never attach your name and/or address to your key chain.
 Never give your keys to someone (i.e. to fix your car) that includes your house key.
 A perpetrator can get a copy of the key.
 Avoid hiding spots that are apparent, such as welcome mats and plastic rocks right beside the porch.